Georg Reutter d. J., Kyrie in D

 sorted in:

 The autograph manuscript of the Kyrie in D, KV Anh.
 A 26 stems from Mozart’s final Vienna years, when he turned increasingly to church music again.
 The manuscript comprises the first 22 bars of a composition by Georg Reutter the Younger in Mozart’s handwriting.
-Maximilian Stadler, who helped Constanze Mozart to organize the estate of her deceased husband, considered it a fragment of an original Mozart composition.
+Maximilian Stadler, who helped Constanze Mozart organize the estate of her deceased husband, considered it a fragment of an original Mozart composition.
 He added 13 bars to “complete” the work, as he had done with a number of other autograph Mozart fragments.
 In the 19th century, the autograph collector Aloys Fuchs recognized that two scribes had worked on it, but believed the addition to be by Mozart’s pupil Franz Xaver Süßmayr.
 The first edition of the Köchel Catalog (1862) mistakenly counted the work among the original compositions by Mozart and regarded it as an early piece due to its archaic style.
 It was not until the 1980s that the composition was discovered to be by Georg Reutter, who was Kapellmeister at St. Stephen’s Cathedral in Vienna until 1772.

 Autograph, 1774